Scotland inland waterways 250 year history soon to be available to the public

 Speaking to the BBC, a spokesperson for the company explained that Green Marine had been hoping to secure an order to build the hull and superstructure of a superyacht, which did not materialise.

-Parent company Vitters, who bought Green Marine in 2010 and moved the yard to a new high-tech facility at Hythe Marina, confirmed the Continue reading “British yard Green Marine has folded with the loss of 46 jobs”
+Parent company Vitters, who bought Green Marine in 2010 and moved the yard to a new high-tech facility at Hythe Marina, confirmed the news and promised to complete all uncompleted projects.
+Continue reading “British yard Green Marine has folded with the loss of 46 jobs”

 Feedback sought on the future of UK inland waterways boat licensing